AI & Automation

 Preparing the Next Generation for AI: Part 3 – Critical Thinking

-If you want to use a buzzword that the vast majority of people don’t understand, “critical thinking” is likely second only to “AI” (or possibly “Quantum” but that’s a topic for another time) so let’s break down both what it is and why it’s the first layer in the foundation of our strategy.
+If you want to use a buzzword that the vast majority of people don't understand, "critical thinking" is likely second only to "AI" (or possibly "Quantum," but that's a topic for another time), so let's break down both what it is and why it's the first layer in the foundation of our strategy.

-One definition of critical thinking is “The objective analysis and evaluation of an issue in order to form judgement.”
-Which might seem obvious but the ability to think through every issue and every statement rationally rather than taking it at face value is all but entirely missing in much of the modern education system.
-This is incredibly dangerous when combined with AI because it will lead the next generation raised on AI to take it’s statements at face value without having an underlying system of evaluating the accuracy or validly of the responses they get.
+One definition of critical thinking is "The objective analysis and evaluation of an issue in order to form judgement."
+Which might seem obvious, but the ability to think through every issue and every statement rationally rather than taking it at face value is all but entirely missing in much of the modern education system.

-When Google first rolled out their AI overview for search results users were reporting numerous issues in the responses they were getting, and while these responses were usually ridiculous and humorous, like some users claiming the AI overview suggested eating rocks, that dogs played in the NFL, or that gasoline could make pasta spicy, we have to remember this betrays the underlying flaw in the way AI learns and thinks.
-This means as AI gets smarter and responses become more convincing, our children will need to be capable of spotting when a response doesn’t seem quite right…even if it’s close, and they need the ability to reason through why the response seems off and re-evaluate it using other means.
+Because AI delivers wrong answers with exactly the same confidence as right ones.
+When Google first rolled out their AI Overview for search results, users were reporting numerous issues in the responses they were getting.
+While these responses were usually ridiculous and humorous — like some users claiming the AI Overview suggested eating rocks, that dogs played in the NFL, or that gasoline could make pasta spicy — we have to remember this betrays the underlying flaw in the way AI learns and thinks.

-Critical thinking starts at a very young age, children need to be challenged to reason through how they get to conclusions in life as early as possible and it needs to never stop.
-One massive problem facing society today is people taking whatever they are told by any trusted source at face value and not reasoning through it using information from opposing sources, and as we head towards one single source of “truth” it will only get worse.
+Critical thinking starts at a very young age.
+Children need to be challenged to reason through how they get to conclusions in life as early as possible, and it needs to never stop.
+One massive problem facing society today is people taking whatever they are told by any trusted source at face value and not reasoning through it using information from opposing sources — and as we head towards one single source of "truth," it will only get worse.

-If you want to test your own reasoning ability, below is a logic puzzle, good luck!
+If you want to test your own reasoning ability, below is a logic puzzle.
+Good luck!

 The Quantum-Battery Heist (Chronos Labs)